jrarber/jrarber.github.io/index.md

+## Welcome
+Welcome to Jacob Arber's Ecology Website!
+Here, I make available a variety of statistics guides and notebooks, R code, and general walkthroughs of tasks I've completed.
+Don't hesitate to reach out.

 ## Description
-Tools for geospatial ecology, forestry, and biostatistics.
+Tools and guides for geospatial ecology, forestry, and biostatistics.